Ivan Gudelj

-Ivan Gudelj (born 21 September 1960) is a Croatian retired football midfielder who represented Yugoslavia.
-A full international, his career was cut short at age 25 after collapsing during a match against Red Star Belgrade.
+Ivan Gudelj (21 April 1960 – 2 September 2026) was a Croatian footballer who played as a midfielder for Hajduk Split.
+A full international for Yugoslavia, his career was cut short at age 25 after collapsing during a match with Hajduk Split against Red Star Belgrade.
 It turned out to be a hepatitis infection.

 Club career

-Zmijavci-bred Gudelj started his player career in a club from the neighbouring village of Runovići – NK Mračaj.
+Zmijavci-raised Gudelj started his player career in a club from the neighbouring village of Runovići – NK Mračaj.
 There, he was coached by Marinko Boban, the father of future football star Zvonimir Boban.
-A few years later, Gudelj went to play for Hajduk Split, for which he played 362 games in total, scoring 93 goals, in the 1976-1986 period.
+A few years later, Gudelj went to play for Hajduk Split, for which he played 362 games in total, scoring 93 goals, in the 1976–1986 period.
 He quickly marked himself out as a dependable and elegant defensive midfielder, earning the moniker "Beckenbauer from Zmijavci" in the Yugoslav press.

 The rising career of a new European football star ended suddenly.
-Gudelj was forced to end his career cause of health problems, more specifically, hepatitis B. The twenty-six-year-old played his last game against Red Star Belgrade in Split on 23 September 1986 at the start of the 1986–87 league season.
-His precontract with Girondins de Bordeaux has never been realized.
+Gudelj was forced to end his career because of health problems, more specifically, hepatitis B. The twenty-six-year-old played his last game against Red Star Belgrade in Split on 23 September 1986 at the start of the 1986–87 league season.
+His precontract with Girondins de Bordeaux was never realized.